mwlk1/everythingisevangelion/README.md

 Known problems:
 ----------------------
 ● Despite the Wiki article not having a clickable link for it, the program finds a hidden link to "Japan" in some cities' and countries' articles.
 The fix would involve adding some pretty restrictive filters, which could block some clickable links from being fetched.

+● Because of the lack of filters, the program sometimes goes through weird articles like "Portal:Current_events".
+It's very hard to filter those out.